 Ignoring Health and Safety

 You’d be surprised how many people just ignore health and safety!
 Yes, we know sometimes it might seem like a hassle, but the alternative is even worse.
 People fall into the trap of thinking they know everything about their home, so they think they won’t need to bother with health and safety procedures/ concerns when doing home improvements.
+If you are working alone, the risks involved are even greater.
 But you do no matter what kind of home improvement you are doing you should always take health and safety into account.

 Trying To Do Overcomplicated Jobs